 Once you have checked for updates for every driver on the list, restart your computer.

-Steam is designed to run on the latest version of Windows (Windows 10).
-Steam does have a compatibility mode for users who have an older version of Windows.
-Sometimes Windows 10 is proactive and will automatically set Compatibility Mode when various game errors occur.
+Steam is designed to run on the latest version of Windows (Windows 10), and Steam has a compatibility mode for users with an older version of Windows.
+Sometimes Windows 10 is proactive and automatically sets Compatibility Mode when various game errors occur, especially for Steam users.

-Please note that you need to make sure you have performed a registry backup before you continue with this method.
-If you do not know how to backup your registry or you are not an advanced user, you should not continue past step #6.
+Please note that you must ensure you have performed a registry backup before continuing with this method.
+If you do not know how to back up your registry or are not an advanced user, you should not continue past step #6.
 Only advanced users should attempt editing their registries.

-To begin, you must exit Steam and any open Steam games and stop any Steam processes that are running.
-To stop the processes, right-click on the taskbar, and select “Task Manager.”
+First, you must exit Steam and any open Steam games and stop any Steam processes running.
+To prevent the processes, right-click on the taskbar, and select “Task Manager.”

-Type “Steam” into your File Explorer and right-click on “Steam.exe.”
+Type “Steam” into your File Explorer and right-click “Steam.exe.”
 Select “Properties.”